bvliu/Entertainment-Analytics/README.txt

 To build a Python 3.5 file with Sublime 3, you need to add a build system Go to tools -> build system -> new build system.
-Delete the code there and paste
+Delete the code there and paste.
+NOTE: Replace "585802" with your Booz Allen ID

 {
 "cmd": ["C:\\Users\\585802\\AppData\\Local\\Programs\\Python\\Python35\\python", "-u", "$file"],